ECCC-MSC/Basin-Delineation/README.md

-#README
+# README

 ## Introduction
+These scripts were created to generate basin delineations and other value-added products from Water Survey of Canada hydrometric stations.

 ## Dependencies
-Most dependencies will download automatically provided that you install from a built.
+Most dependencies will download automatically provided that you install from a built tar.gz file.
 Others will need to be downloaded and installed manually such as [HYDAT](https://github.com/CentreForHydrology/HYDAT)

 ## Code